Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Experiments

-\\ \\ The experiments are conducted as follows.
+The experiments are conducted as follows.
 For all datasets used, a random sample of 60\% of the data are used for training, 20\% for the selection of models in individual model sequence, and 20\% for producing the predictive accuracy by the final model schedule.
 As no dataset used in our experiments comes with a cost profile for its variables, we randomly generate the cost by sampling from $[1,100]$ uniformly at random.
-Then a model schedule is generated by $msB$ and by $logitB$.
+Then a model schedule is generated by {\it msB} and by {\it logitB}.
 This is repeated for 100 runs.
 As different runs of our experiments are under a different variable cost profile, we normalize the model cost by dividing it by the cost of a full model in the same run.
-An {\it average model schedule} is produced by curve smoothing (with {\it lowess()} function in R) over model schedules generated over the 100 runs.
-A single number can be produced, in the similar way as the AUC (area under the curve) \cite{Spackman1989}, for the average model schedule curve; we leave this to future work. \\ \\ Our final output over 100 runs is visualized as follows.
-Instead of using the staircase curve (which would make the plot too crowded for 100 model schedules), we plot individual pairs, (model cost, predictive accuracy), in a model schedule as points in a scatter plot.
+An {\it average model schedule} is produced by curve smoothing (with {\it lowess()} function in R) over model schedules generated over the 100 runs. \\ \\ Our final output over 100 runs is visualized as follows.
+Instead of using the staircase curve (which would make the plot too crowded for 100 model schedules), we plot individual pairs, {\it (model cost, predictive accuracy)}, in a model schedule as points in a scatter plot.
 Then we add the {\it average model schedule} (indicated by solid curves) to the scatter plot.
-Figure~\ref{figure:curves8data} show model schedules generated for the 8 datasets used in our experiment.
-It can be seen that, in almost all cases, scatter points generated by our algorithm lie substantially higher above those by $logitB$.
+Figure~\ref{figure:curves8data} shows model schedules generated for the first 8 datasets used in our experiment (the other two omitted due to page size limit).
+It can be seen that, in almost all cases, scatter points generated by our algorithm lie substantially higher above those by {\it logitB}.
 This indicates that, for the same normalized model cost, our algorithm could produce a model with substantially higher predictive accuracy.
-Similarly, the average model schedules produced by our algorithm dominate that by $logitB$ by a substantial margin on all datasets used in our experiment.
+Similarly, the average model schedules produced by our algorithm dominate that by {\it logitB} by a substantial margin on all datasets used in our experiment. \\ \\ Beyond visualization, we also produce a single number metric for the cost-accuracy curve for a given model schedule similarly as the AUC (area under the curve) \cite{Spackman1989}.
+This is done by scaling the model cost as a proportion of that under the full model, which turns the model cost into a number in the range of $(0,1]$.
+Thus, a model schedule curve, after cost normalization, would lie within the unit square defined by $(0,1] \times (0,1]$.
+By calculating the area above the x-axis but under the model schedule curve, we obtain a number in the range of $(0,1]$.
+This would be a sensible metric to compare different model schedules, since at any cost level the higher the curve lies, the better the accuracy.
+We call this metric the {\it area under the Pareto} (AUP), as the model schedule curve takes the shape of a (irregular) staircase or Pareto fronts.
+Note that we do not have to restrict to the staircase-shaped curve; the curve can be a generic one, for instance the smoothed average model schedule curve over many runs.
+Figure~\ref{figure:AUSIllus} illustrates the area under a model schedule curve, where we are interested in the size of the shaded area.